huntdatacenter/docs/docs/about/organization.md

 ### Development

-The continous development of HUNT Cloud is a collaboration between our cloud community and our [cloud team](https://assets.hdc.ntnu.no/assets/hunt-cloud-team.png).
-Among others, we allocate time three times per year in [ting weeks](/tingweek) for structured discussions on how to best develop our services.
+The continous development of HUNT Cloud is a collaboration between our cloud community and our [cloud team](/about/team).
+Among others, we allocate time three times per year in [ting weeks](/tingweek) for structured discussions on how to best develop the experience.

 ### Affiliation